andriumon/schemas/README.md

 pre-commit install
 ```

-To test the schemas run:
+To test the schemas after changes:

 ```
 pytest